When Your Boss Is an AI Bot: Exploring Opportunities and Risks of Manager Clone Agents in the Future Workplace: Discussion

+Building on the previous section’s argument that Manager Clone Agents reshape the basis of managerial authority by shifting it from procedural to relational and symbolic grounds, this section turns to what these dynamics mean for the nature and future of managerial work itself.
+Rather than asking only whether clone agents can legitimately stand in for managers, our findings push us to reconsider a deeper question: what aspects of managerial labor give management its meaning, and how might automation reshape the legitimacy and identity of managerial work?
+By examining how participants interpreted delegation, amplification, and relational boundaries, we outline three conceptual shifts that challenge prevailing assumptions about what parts of management can or should be automated.

-Research on managerial automation has often assumed a clear division between routine tasks that can be automated and higher-level strategic or relational work that should remain human-led \cite{shao2025future,zaidi2025will,west2018future}.
-This division frames automation as a way of freeing up managers to focus on strategy, creativity, or leadership by removing administrative burdens \cite{raisch2021artificial}.
-Our findings complicate this assumption by showing that even routine managerial tasks, such as on-boarding new employees or providing quick feedback, carry symbolic and relational weight for workers.
-When delegated to Manager Clone Agents, they risk being reinterpreted as a lack of personal engagement, thereby weakening the interpersonal bonds that underpin managerial legitimacy.
+Firstly, our findings complicate the widely assumed distinction between routine managerial tasks suitable for automation and higher-level strategic or relational work that should remain human-led \cite{shao2025future,zaidi2025will,west2018future}.
+Prior accounts imagine automation as lifting administrative burdens so managers can focus on more substantive leadership \cite{raisch2021artificial}.
+Yet participants repeatedly emphasized that even tasks that appear routine—such as onboarding a newcomer, acknowledging an effort, or sending a quick clarification—carry symbolic and relational significance.
+When performed by Manager Clone Agents, these actions can be reinterpreted as a withdrawal of personal engagement, thereby weakening the interpersonal recognition that workers rely on to evaluate managerial legitimacy.
+What appears functionally automatable may nonetheless remain relationally non-substitutable, revealing that managerial work cannot be cleanly partitioned into “automatable” and “non-automatable” categories without undermining its social meaning.

-Participants such as W3, W4, W8, M5 and M10 also imagined Manager Clone Agents as amplifiers of managerial capacity, as we showed in \autoref{sec:amplifier}, but again this was framed through relationships.
-By handling repetitive approvals or relaying pre-defined information, Manager Clone Agents were seen as allowing managers to invest more in external relationships and long-term vision.
-Yet participants insisted that the legitimacy of this amplification depended on boundaries.
-They stressed that workers looked to managers not only for efficiency, but also for discretion, authorship, and relational assurance that decisions came from a trusted human source.
-Delegating too far into the relational domain was perceived as hollowing out the leadership identity and undermining interpersonal trust between managers and teams.

-These insights call for a rethinking of managerial work in the rise of GenAI.
-Management cannot be reduced to a bundle of discrete tasks, neatly divided into automatable and non-automatable categories.
-Instead, our findings emphasize its fundamentally relational character \cite{sluss2007relational}.
-Managerial labor involves decision-making, but also symbolic and affective practices that maintain respect, recognition, and psychological safety within teams.
-For HCI, this shifts the challenge from designing automation that maximizes efficiency to designing systems that preserve the relational dimensions of leadership.
-By surfacing these nuances, our study contributes to a richer understanding of what aspects of management can be augmented by Manager Clone Agents and what must remain human to sustain the interpersonal bonds that give managerial work its meaning.